Brand Names:

 Ivermectin, like other macrocyclic lactones, binds to glutamate-gated chloride ion channels in invertebrate nerve and muscle cells.
 The cell membranes then develop an increased permeability to chloride ions causing hyperpolarization of affected cells and subsequent paralysis and death of the parasite.

-Egg Withdrawal Period: Has not yet been established for ivermectin however, an egg withdrawal period of 7 days would be recommended, but that is up to the owner, the eggs should not be given away or sold commercially.
+No egg withdrawal period has been established yet for ivermectin however, an egg withdrawal period of 7 days would be recommended, but that is up to the owner, the eggs should not be given away or sold commercially.

 • Diarrhea